About Columbine United

 Steve enjoys an active life outside of his work.
 With his wife Phoebe, they raised three children, now young adults.
 They live in the mountains of Colorado in the log home they both built.
 Steve loves all things athletic.
 He swims, bikes, runs, hikes, and practices yoga.
 He studies martial arts with the rank of Black Belt.
 Weekend afternoons finds him either scaling a fourteen’er, or riding his Palomino horse, Magic.

 She has a passion for the ministry of the church and the faith development of all people, but especially children and teenagers.
 She enjoys learning with the young ones, grabbing boba tea, and exploring the area with the children and teenagers of CUC.

-Samantha lives in Littleton with her husband, Luke, and her mini-goldendoodle Indiana (Indy).
-They are expecting an aussiedoodle at the end of May named Anakin (Annie).
+Samantha lives in Littleton with her husband, Luke, her mini-goldendoodle, Indiana (Indy), and her aussiedoodle, Anakin (Annie).
 In her free time, you can expect Samantha to be reading, playing board games, and kicking back, and relaxing!

 Tom and his wife Betsy have been members at Columbine United Church since 2003.
 They have three children and six grandchildren.
 In the summer of 2017 Tom joined the staff of CUC as a part time Associate Minister.